microsoft/BotFramework-DirectLineJS/README.md

 ## Using from within a Node environment

 This library uses RxJs/AjaxObserverable which is meant for use in a DOM environment.
-That doesn't mean you can't also use it from Node though, you just need to do a couple of extra things.
+That doesn't mean you can't also use it from Node though, you just need to do a couple of extra things:

-1. `npm install --save xh2`
+1. `npm install --save xhr2`
 2. Add the following towards the top of your main application file:

 ```typescript